Wplace-lol/wplace.lol/docs/beginners/introduction.md

 ## What are premium colors?

 By default, you can only access a pallete of 32 colors, including "transparent," but in the expanded pallete, there are 32 additional colors that can each be unlocked by spending 2,000 droplets.

+## Can I place the image I'm painting directly onto the canvas?
+Yes!
+You can use [Blue Marble](/tutorials/bluemarble) for that.